-The week is topped off with an overnight bike ride to Lums Pond State Park!
-On Thursday, campers will ride 23 miles on trails and low-traffic roads, and spend the night in yurts at the park campground.
-In the morning, we’ll explore some of the adventures offered in the park and then ride a van back to Wilmington.
-This route is flat, and there will be plenty of adult chaperones and a support vehicle to ensure everyone’s safety.
+The route to Lums Pond State Park is flat, and there will be plenty of adult chaperones and a support vehicle to ensure everyone’s safety.
 However, please be advised that campers will be riding on roads for part of the route.
 This camp is not recommended for youth who have not mastered basic bike handling skills, or have never ridden at least 5 miles at a time.
 All necessary equipment (sleeping bag, bike, etc.) is provided to campers who do not have their own.

 Campers can be dropped off at 8:30am and picked up at 4:30pm from our shop at 1500 N. Walnut Street every day except for Thursday afternoon and Friday, due to the overnight field trip.
 Families are invited to join us at the Brandywine Park picnic area for an end-of-camp barbecue on Friday from 4-6pm.
 Families who are unable to make the barbecue will be able to pick their campers up from the shop at 6:30pm.

 $150/week includes: lunch and snack each day, activity fees, materials, end-of-camp barbecue for campers and their families.